Mission San Francisco Solano

 Mission San Francisco Solano was the 21st mission in Alta California, and the only one built under the Mexican era.
 It was the northernmost and last of the missions to be established.
 San Francisco Solano, the patron saint of the mission, was a 17th Century missionary to the Peruvians.
 This mission site was chosen for its’ weather, water, grazing land and building materials.

-The local indian tribes were the Miwok, Wintun and Wappo.
+The local Native-American tribes were the Miwok, Wintun and Wappo.
 Neophytes, or mission indians, were also drawn from many tribes farther away.
 Four Franciscan missionaries served at the mission: Fr.
 Jose Altimira, Fr.
 Buenaventura Fortuny, Fr.
 Jose Gutierrez, and FF.
 Jose Lorenzo Quijas.

 The original Spanish plan for missions was for a missionary to move into an area and gather up the indigenous peoples of the area to convert and train.
 At the end of 10 years, these people should be sufficiently prepared and the missionary could move on to a new area and leave a functioning pueblo or town with Spanish loyalties behind.
 Secularization orders, signed by Governor Figueroa in August of 1834, were intended to complete this process.